huckgroup/Formose_2022/README.md

 ### 02_time_trace_hierarchical_clustering.py

 This script performs hierarchical clustering of traces within each experiment.
-The outputs are dendrogram plots for each perturbed experimental condition.
+The output is a dendrogram plot for EXP013, Figure 3b.

 ### 03_correlation_analysis.py

 This script performs the time-interval correlation analysis (see Materials and Methods).
-It outputs the results of the correlation analysis as a .csv file.
+It outputs the results of the correlation analysis as a .csv file, which is used to create Figure 3c.

 ### 04_compositional_shift.py

-This script generates plots indicating how groups of compounds respond collectively to applied perturbations.
+This script generates plots indicating how groups of compounds respond collectively to applied perturbations, used to create Figure 5a.